If you've got a question that isn't answered here or among our videos, please don't hesitate to send us an email or give us a call!

 If the plate doesn't slide well on the track right after you took it out of the box, we'll replace it.
 Same if the Anti-Chip Strips were broken during transit, or if the strips chip out during the initial trimming during set-up of your system.
 Missing components obviously will be covered.

-Basically, in summation, if it's something that's an honest issue with our stuff we'll fix it and make sure you're taken care of.
+In summation, if it's something that's an honest issue with our stuff we'll fix it and make sure you're taken care of.
 If it's a user related issue, it depends on how pleasant you are about it.

 We're here to help and to ensure that you get the most out of the products that we make.
 We take care of our customers because they take care of us.
 Hopefully this FAQ has helped you out!